-The first type of model uses a 'tissue-type prior' which we define as follows.
-Firstly, each voxel is labelled as belonging to one of S discrete categories.
-For example, $s = \{1, 2, 3\}$ could correspond to the voxel belonging to (1) grey matter, (2) white matter or (3) CSF.
-This information can be derived from a segmentation of registered structural images [2].
-Secondly, archetypal AR coefficient vectors are associated with each category.
+could correspond to the voxel belonging to (1) grey matter, (2) white matter or (3) CSF.
+This information can be derived from a segmentation of registered structural images [Ashburner and Friston 2003a].
+Second, archetypal AR coefficient vectors are associated with each category.
 This is implemented by specifying a Gaussian distribution for each category.
 Appendix F describes these priors mathematically and shows how the means and precisions of the Gaussians can be estimated from the data.

 The second type of model uses a spatial prior that takes into account voxel position.
-Following Woolrich et al. [41] we use a GMRF prior.
+Following Woolrich et al. [2004] we use a GMRF prior.
 This has been shown to improve estimation of AR parameters, especially for the lower order coefficients.
 This prior is defined mathematically in Appendix C. It is also illustrated in the generative model in Figure 1.
-Similar spatial regularisation procedures, but based on Gaussian kernels, have been proposed in the context of classical inference [42, 17].
+Similar spatial regularisation procedures, but based on Gaussian kernels, have been proposed in the context of classical inference [Gautama and Van Hulle, 2004; Worsley et al., 2002].

-In section 4.1.1 we use simulations to show that our model comparison procedures are capable of detecting the correct type of variation (eg. spatial versus tissue-type).
-In section 4.2.1 we will see which is a better model for fMRI.
+In later sections we show that our model comparison procedures are capable of detecting the correct type of variation (eg. spatial versus tissue-type), and of indicating which is the better model for fMRI.